ThreatLockerIvan/ZTW24/Flipper-Zero-Unleashed/README.md

 to install new features to extend your hacking abilities.

-You may be asking how do I flash firmware onto my Flipper, is it easy?
+You may be asking how do I flash firmware onto my Flipper, is it easy? it is, There are two way to flash the frimware

-My answer to this yes it easy, if you use the Web Updater.
-Many GitHub repositories provide instant links to the web updater to install their firmware.
-Once you click these links all you have to do is plug in your flipper to your machine and click `Update`.
+ 1. **Web updater**
+ 2. **With QFlipper app**

+>Note:
->Note: To update/Jail break a flipper you need a SD card, Also Flipper can support up to 256 GB SD cards
+> - To update/Jail break a flipper you need a SD card
+> - Also Flipper can support up to 256 GB SD cards

 ### GitHub Repositories:

-> Below are the GitHub Repositories for the two most common Flipper Firmware's
+ This are the main GitHub Repositories for the two most common Flipper Firmware's

 * Unleashed: [DarkFlippers/unleashed-firmware (github.com)](https://github.com/DarkFlippers/unleashed-firmware)
 * Extreme: [Flipper-XFW/Xtreme-Firmware (github.com)](https://github.com/Flipper-XFW/Xtreme-Firmware)